at1as/test-tracker/README.md

 gamma is a test tracking client written in Ruby and served by Sinatra.

-gamma gives you the ability to create projects, add test cases and save the execution history.
+It gives you the ability to create new projects, add test and remove cases to them, and track their execution history.
+Stay tuned, there's more coming!

 ## Users

 gamma divides users into three privileges: "Read-Only", "Admin" and "Tester".
-The additional admin privilages allow for creation/deletion of users and change in access rights, as well as the ability to create and delete projects.
+The additional admin privilages allow for creation/deletion of users (and to change their access rights), as well as the ability to create and delete projects.

 ## Usage